Evan-Kreutzwiser/queensu-menu-bot/README.md

 # queensu-menu-bot
-A discord bot to post the Queens University dininh hall menus before each meal
+A discord bot to post the Queen's University dining hall menus every morning